 Spartan Race’s smart response to COVID-19

-Spartan Race used The Predictive Index and talent optimization to weather the storm
+Spartan Race used our tools and talent optimization to weather the storm.

 Erin Sutton is the VP of People Operations at Spartan Race, the global leader in obstacle course races.
 Founded in 2007, the Boston-based company holds races in 30+ countries.
 While locations vary from stadiums to city centers to rugged terrains, there’s one common thread: